Whitman AIM IHT Portfolio

 The manager

-Whitman is a boutique investment manager focused on UK smaller companies with £112.8 million in assets under management (June 2023).
+Whitman is a boutique investment manager focused on UK smaller companies with £160.6 million in assets under management (December 2023).
+Whitman is privately owned, with its shares held by employees and a small number of experienced external investors.

 Unusually, for a firm and portfolio of this size, Whitman benefits from a dedicated dealer, potentially allowing the manager to take advantage of opportunities unavailable to others and better manage risk within the portfolio.